michbuett/alchemy.js/README.md

 - [todo-ecs](https://github.com/michbuett/todo-ecs) - The [TodoMVC](http://todomvc.com/) application built using an [Entity-Component-System](http://entity-systems.wikidot.com/)
 - [alchemy-todo](https://github.com/michbuett/alchemy-todo) - A more tradional, MVC-based approach that also features some FRP mechanisms

+However, please be aware that its purpose is to unravel the mysteries of development, not to power any production environment - not yet.
+You are messing with dark powers.
+Don't complain when your application is haunted - but feel free to file an issue.

 ## What is with the deal with the naming?
+It is ...
-5%  - All the good names where taken and I had to pick something?
+- 5%  - All the good names where taken and I had to pick something?
-10% - Philosophy (thinking the unthinkable, to "... know what makes the world revolve") 85% - Nerdy bullshit (no excuses)
+- 10% - Philosophy (thinking the unthinkable, to "... know what makes the world revolve")
+- 85% - Nerdy bullshit (no excuses)